2024294/Irish-travel-demand-analysis/README.md

 # Irish Travel Demand Analysis
 Comprehensive analysis of Irish residents’ travel demand (2000–2023) using Python, statistical methods, and machine learning to uncover travel patterns and predict tourism behavior.
-# Travel by Irish Residents: A Comprehensive Data Analysis
+# Travel by Irish Residents : A Comprehensive Data Analysis

 This project presents a comprehensive analysis of travel behavior among Irish residents between **2000 and 2023**, focusing on **domestic vs outbound travel**